 In an accelerated learning model, interaction is foundational to synergy.
-Therefore, for the model of experiential learning to work, attendance to all class sessions is highly encouraged to promote success in the program.
-We recognize there is always unexpected events in the midst of adult life.
-Faculty recognizes emergencies, prolonged illness, injury or family tragedy can occur.
-Thus, students are expected to notify faculty if such incidences lead one to be absent form class.

-Faculty may require students to make-up missed class sessions at their discretion.
+Therefore, for the model of experiential learning to work, attendance at all class sessions is highly encouraged.
+We recognize there are always unexpected life events that may occur during your educational program.
+We ask you to notify your faculty as soon as possible if you are unable to attend class.
+Faculty may require students to make-up missed class sessions.
 A student who is absent from class is responsible for the content covered as well as for knowledge of any announcements that may have been given that day.
 In the case of an anticipated prolonged absence for illness or injury, the student or a family member should notify the Dean, School of Nursing and Student Success Specialist.
 Unanticipated prolonged absence should be reported to the Dean as soon as possible.
 Documentation may be required in the case of prolonged absence and withdrawal from courses may be necessary.

-If any assignments, quizzes or exams are missed, it is the individual student's responsibility to contact the faculty involved and make arrangements to make up missed work.
-If a student is excessively absent from or late to class, the faculty will evaluate with the student whether that student is likely to meet the course competency requirements.
+If any assignments, quizzes, or exams are missed, it is the individual student's responsibility to contact faculty and make arrangements to make up any missed work.
+If a student is excessively absent or late to class, the faculty will evaluate with the student whether that student is likely to meet the course competency requirements.
 In such cases, the student should discuss withdrawing with his/her course faculty and SSS.
-More than one absence per course or excessive absences in the program may be grounds for course failure and/or administrative withdrawal from the program.
+Excessive absences may be grounds for course failure and/or administrative withdrawal from the program.
 Attendance requirements are listed on all course syllabi.